WillCoco/create-umi/README.md

 ?
 Select the boilerplate type (Use arrow keys) ant-design-pro  - Create project with a layout-only ant-design-pro boilerplate, use together with umi block.
-❯ app             - Create project with a simple boilerplate, support typescript. plugin          - Create a umi plugin.
+❯ app             - Create project with a simple boilerplate, support typescript. linglong-pro    - Create project with a layout-only linglong-pro boilerplate, use together with umi block. plugin          - Create a umi plugin.

 ?
 Do you want to use typescript? (y/N)